 In February 2013, our former Chairman and a company he controls sued us, certain senior management members and our directors in state court in New York seeking damages arising from losses and other matters incurred in the operation of Aspen's business since May 2011, our filings with the SEC and the DOE where we stated that he and his company borrowed \$2.2 million without board authority and our failure to use our best efforts to purchase certain shares of common stock from him following the April Agreement.
-See page 67 below.
+See Item 13 "Certain Relationships and Related Transactions, and Director Independence."
 While we have been advised by our counsel that the lawsuit is baseless, we cannot assure you that we will be successful.
 Defending the litigation will be expensive and divert our management from Aspen's business.
 If we are unsuccessful, the damages we pay may be material.
-See page 48 below for a further description of the litigation.
+See Item 3 "Legal Proceedings" below for a further description of the litigation.